niek-sidn/stiab/README.md

     docker build -t dnsclient-stiab:latest -f dockerfiles/Dockerfile.dnsclient .

 After you have run `docker compose up -d` you should have a working dnssec signing setup.
-A dns-client container with dig, drill, delv is also started, to enter it: `docker exec -it stiab-dns-client-1 bash` (Or see below for some more guidance)
+A dns-client container with dig, drill, delv and DNSviz is also started, to enter it: `docker exec -it stiab-dns-client-1 bash` (Or see below for some more guidance)

 Once up and running you can start altering configs, zonefiles and even swap out or add whole components.
 That should hopefully satisfy your testing and designing needs.